dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ## Kestrel configured endpoints

 .NET Aspire supports Kestrel endpoint configuration.
-For example, consider a _appsettings.json_ file for a project that defines a Kestrel endpoint with the `https` scheme and port 7001:
+For example, consider an _appsettings.json_ file for a project that defines a Kestrel endpoint with the HTTPS scheme and port 7001:

 :::code language="json" source="snippets/networking/Networking.Frontend/Networking.Frontend/appsettings.Development.json" highlight="8-14":::

-The preceding configuration specifies the an `Https` endpoint.
+The preceding configuration specifies an `Https` endpoint.
 The `Url` property is set to `https://*:7001`, which means the endpoint listens on all interfaces on port 7001.
 For more information, see [Configure endpoints for the ASP.NET Core Kestrel web server](/aspnet/core/fundamentals/servers/kestrel/endpoints).

 With the Kestrel endpoint configured, the project should remove any configured `applicationUrl` from the _launchSettings.json_ file.

 > [!NOTE]
 > If the `applicationUrl` is present in the _launchSettings.json_ file and the Kestrel endpoint is configured, the app host will throw an exception.

-When you add a project resource, there's an overload that allows you to specify that the _launchSettings.json_ file should be ignored, and the Kestrel endpoint should be used instead:
+When you add a project resource, there's an overload that lets you specify that the Kestrel endpoint should be used instead of the _launchSettings.json_ file:

 :::code source="snippets/networking/Networking.AppHost/Program.KestrelConfiguration.cs" id="kestrel":::